-The gift will support the new Hong Kong Center, scholarships, and the Polsky Center’s Innovation Fund.
+The gift will support the new The Hong Kong Jockey Club University of Chicago Academic Complex The University of Chicago Francis and Rose Yuen Campus in Hong Kong, scholarships, and the Polsky Center’s Innovation Fund.

-A $3 million portion of Chenn’s total gift will be used to support the University of Chicago Center in Hong Kong, which houses Chicago Booth’s Executive MBA Program in Asia, College study abroad programs, the Hong Kong Jockey Club Programme on Social Innovation, and faculty research projects; the Center is slated to open in July of this year.
-In recognition of his gift, a premier space at the Hong Kong Center will be named after Chenn.
+A $3 million portion of Chenn’s total gift will be used to support The Hong Kong Jockey Club University of Chicago Academic Complex The University of Chicago Francis and Rose Yuen Campus in Hong Kong, which houses Chicago Booth’s Executive MBA Program in Asia, College study abroad programs, the Hong Kong Jockey Club Programme on Social Innovation, and faculty research projects; the Center is slated to open in July of this year.
+In recognition of his gift, a premier space at the Hong Kong campus will be named after Chenn.

 Chenn’s benefaction will also be used for scholarship support for both graduate business students and undergraduate students, with $2 million going to scholarships for full-time MBA students at Chicago Booth, and an additional $2 million directed toward the College’s Odyssey Scholarship Program for undergraduate students.
 In recognition, the College will name a residential house after Chenn in the Woodlawn Residential Commons, a new student residence hall that will open in the fall of 2020.